chrisbsoo/chrisbsoo/README.md

 **[Core-Periphery Bandits](https://github.com/chrisbsoo/core-periphery)**

 Novel multi-armed bandit algorithms for two-sided marketplace allocation, tackling the exploration-exploitation trade-off that causes platforms to under-serve new suppliers.
-Benchmarked across 256 market conditions at 100-seed significance — winning 35% of regimes with ~30% lower regret than the best baseline.
+Benchmarked across 256 market conditions at 100-seed significance, winning 35% of regimes with ~30% lower regret than the best baseline.

 `Python` `Numba` `Modal`